rajatninawe/ASK-Admin/README.md

 ## Angular Starter Kit for Firebase Web App

-The Angular Starter Kit for Firebase Web App implements the connection between various commomly used firebase services and a angular based admin protal.
+The Angular Starter Kit for Firebase Web App implements the connection between various commomly used firebase services and a angular based admin protal.\

-After that,\
-Create a Firebase project and register your app.\
+The following is the list of services implemented currently:
+- Firestore Database
+- Storage
+- Topic based Cloud Messaging

+### Prerequisites

+#### Node.js
+Before you can start working, you need to have Node.js installed on your machine.\
+To download Node.js visit https://nodejs.org/en/download/.

+*NOTE: You can use a tool like NVM or N to install and manage multiple node versions*

+#### Angular CLI

+You use the Angular CLI to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

+To install the Angular CLI, open a terminal window and run the following command:

+    npm install -g @angular/cli

+#### Firebase Project
-        Before you can add Firebase to your JavaScript app, you need to create a Firebase project and register your app with that project.
+Before you can add Firebase to your app, you need to create a Firebase project and register your app with that project.
 When you register your app with Firebase, you'll get a Firebase configuration object that you'll use to connect your app with your Firebase project resources.

-After you have a Firebase project, you can register your web app with that project.
 In the center of the Firebase console's project overview page, click the Web icon (plat_web) to launch the setup workflow.
 If you've already added an app to your Firebase project, click Add app to display the platform options.
 Enter your app's nickname.